rapidsms/rapidsms/docs/topics/contrib/handlers.rst

     ]

-This application will load handlers according to the configuration parameters defined in your settings, as described in :ref:`handler discovery
+This application will load handlers according to the configuration parameters defined in your settings, as described in :ref:`handlers discovery
 <handlers-discovery>`.

 .. _handlers-usage: